 Messidor

-Tapestry woven by a lissier Ch.
-G. for AMI/Ami de la Paix.
+Tapestry woven by a weaver, Ch.
+G., for AMI/Ami de la Paix.

 Circa 1945.

-The story is well known: following the commission of the "4 parts of the World" intended to be woven at the Gobelins, Dubreuil was one of the 3 artists, along with Gromaire and Lurçat, who were sent by Guiillaume Janneau, administrator of the Manufactures Nationales, to Aubusson in late 1939, in order to renovate local tapestry production (with the commission of a hanging on the theme of the Gardens).
-While he shared Lurçat's ideas about the influence that medieval tapestry should exert in order to revitalize the medium, his Cartoons, teeming and resolutely naturalistic (without the dreamlike quality of, for example, a Coutaud), kept him apart from his fellow artist, favoring instead a closer affinity with the work of Maingonnat.
+The story is well known: following the commission for the ‘4 Parts of the World’ to be woven at the Gobelins, Dubreuil was one of the 3 artists, along with Gromaire and Lurçat, sent by Guiillaume Janneau, administrator of the Manufactures Nationales, to Aubusson at the end of 1939, to renovate local tapestry production (with the commission for a hanging on the theme of Gardens).
+Although he shared Lurçat’s ideas on the influence that medieval tapestry should have in revitalising the medium, his abundant and resolutely naturalistic cartoons (lacking the dreamlike quality of Coutaud, for example) distanced him from his colleague, in favour of a closer relationship with the work of Maingonnat.